michaelpallante/nfl_combine_classification_modeling/README.md

 ## Project Goals:

--Determine the influence the NFL Combine has on a prospect getting drafted or not.
+- Determine the influence the NFL Combine has on a prospect getting drafted or not.
--Determine the influence the NFL Combine has in terms of how early or how late a prospect gets drafted.
+- Determine the influence the NFL Combine has in terms of how early or how late a prospect gets drafted.
--Discover which NFL Combine drills have the most impact on a prospect's draft status.
+- Discover which NFL Combine drills have the most impact on a prospect's draft status.

 ## Summary of Data: